MotorolaSolutions/eventhub-stream-proxy/README.md

 ### Example
 Please refer to `eventhub_stream_proxy/example_client.py`, where there is an example client implementation in Python.
-Since the service is written using gRPC< a client can be desinged using any framework supported by gRPC.
+Since the service is written using gRPC, a client can be desinged using any framework supported by gRPC.
 More information on gRPC: https://grpc.io/

 ## Running unit tests